 “Jokai, can you get us out of here?!”
 I blurted, looking to him quickly.

 In response, the former slave spoke a single word that was clearly an agreement before darting straight for the middle seat.
-He practically dove into it, hitting a few buttons before he had even finishes straightening up.
+He practically dove into it, hitting a few buttons before he had even finished straightening up.
 The ship came alive around us.
 I felt a slight vibration beneath our feet as the engines came online.
 Jokai himself was babbling something excitedly while gripping what looked like a steering yoke to turn it.

 The ship didn’t exactly have a tight turning radius.
 It seemed to groan in protest while slowly coming around, leaving the sight of the planet to face open space.